Once myositis is under control, exercise can help to restore muscle strength.

 However, for those with IBM it is important to take it steady and build up exercise gradually.
 Exercising with weakened muscles can increase the risk of falls and injuries that can lead to further disability.
 It’s about striking a balance between undertaking regular exercise within your capability and avoiding injury through accident.

 Because weakened muscles cannot carry an excess load, keeping to an ideal weight is helpful.
 This may be obvious, but weight control is more difficult when exercise is limited.

 Physiotherapy and exercise can help to build up the tone of muscles that have wasted away but are not yet damaged.
 Appropriate exercises can also help to maximise the efficiency of the relatively unaffected muscles.
 Together with medical treatment, physiotherapy and exercise can make weak muscles strong again, particularly in children and young people.

 Stretching exercises can prevent or limit contractures and keep muscles loose or supple.
 Contractures are a condition where the muscle fibres have become fibrous and lose their elasticity.
 This in turn causes a tightness of the muscle to a degree where joint ranges can become restricted.

 For those with IBM who have difficulty walking, physiotherapists can advise on walking aids (sticks etc).
 Physiotherapists can also teach you how to transfer between chairs, beds and wheelchairs if and when they become necessary.

 Alongside exercise, rest is also another aspect that is very important.
 During times of increased muscle weakness, people with myositis need to take frequent rest periods during the day, and to limit activity to a tolerable level.
-As the condition improves and inflammation has died down, fewer rest periods are needed.
+As the condition improves and inflammation has died down, fewer rest periods are required.

 Complete inactivity is harmful and can actually increase muscle weakness.
 The physiotherapist is invaluable in advising on an exercise programme to balance rest and activity.